 Our oil and natural gas exploration, production and gathering operations are subject to complex and stringent laws and regulations.
 In order to conduct our operations in compliance with these laws and regulations, we must obtain and maintain numerous permits, approvals and certificates from various federal, state and local governmental authorities.
 We may incur substantial costs in order to maintain compliance with these existing laws and regulations.
 In addition, our costs of compliance may increase if existing laws and regulations are revised or reinterpreted, or if new laws and regulations become applicable to our operations.
-Such costs could have a material adverse effect on our business, financial condition and enforcement by governmental authorities, could have a material adverse effect on our business, financial condition and results of operations.
+Such costs could have a material adverse effect on our business, financial condition and results of operations.
+Failure to comply with laws and regulations applicable to our operations, including any evolving interpretation and enforcement by governmental authorities, could have a material adverse effect on our business, financial condition and results of operations.

-See "Business-Regulation of the oil and natural gas industry" for a further description of the laws and regulations that affect us.
+See "Business-Regulation of the Oil and Natural Gas Industry" for a further description of the laws and regulations that affect us.